 Mercedes wanted three race ban for Red Bull 19 April, 2014 Niki Lauda with Christian Horner Mercedes wanted reigning Formula 1 world champions Red Bull to serve a three-race ban for appealing against its Melbourne disqualification.
 Earlier reports in the Shanghai paddock had hinted at Mercedes’ push for a ban, after Helmut Marko had said thathe was surprised by the “aggressiveness” with which Mercedes argued at the Paris appeal on Monday.
 Although McLaren, Lotus, Williams and Force India also attended the appeal hearing, none of them “submitted any written observations, and none took any active part in the hearing”.
 The information emerged officially late on Friday, as Formula 1’s governing body revealed the full text of its decision to reject Red Bull’s appeal.
 Mercedes, on the other hand, did indeed play an active and forceful role in Paris, the carmaker’s lawyer saying that Red Bull actually deserve “a more severe sanction”.
 It was believed that Mercedes had only wanted a suspended further penalty for Red Bull, but in fact it argued in writing that the court should ban the reigning world champions for “no less than three races”.
 On top of the race ban, Mercedes called for “a disqualification for a further six months, suspended for a year”.
 Bild newspaper said Mercedes’ tough stance might be viewed in the context of 2013, when Red Bull attacked the Brackley team when the ‘secret’ Pirelli tyre test was revealed.
 “Was this the Silver Arrows’ revenge?” wondered correspondents Nicola Pohl and Lennart Wermke.
 Mercedes Chairman Niki Lauda on Saturday tried to ease any bad feeling between the two camps by delivering a chocolate cake to the Red Bull hospitality area.
 “I personally brought them an Austrian Sachertorte,” he told German television RTL.
 “It was just a nice gesture.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.